PhilipSkinner/elemental-lowcode/services.md

 * Version control support (git on sources)
 * Deploy as docker images
 * Progressive enhancement of events etc
+* API management
+* System information endpoints & dashboard display
+* Security admin section
+* Rulesets information screen
+* Add bearer token information on existing info screens
+* Add default roles onto existing info screens
+* Allow data types to define reader & writer roles independant of the built in ones
+* Allow rulesets to define execution roles independant of built in ones
+* Allow APIs to define roles independant of the built in ones
+* Allow integrations to define roles independent of the built in ones
+* Allow website routes to be "secure"
+* Assign a website a number of auth clients
+* Allow passing of client name into shares services
+* Add user auth flow onto websites

 # Identity